WE’VE GOT ANSWERS

 Yes.
 At Echo, Quest, and Safari we have a nurse on duty.
 If we visit the nurse for sickness or injury, you will be notified.

-No, unfortunately the student must be enrolled in one of the 5 schools to register for the after school program.
-The five schools are Holy Spirit Espiscopal, St. Michael Catholic, St. Rose of Lima, St. Theresa Catholic, and Travis Elementary.
+No, unfortunately, the student must be enrolled in one of the 5 schools to register for the after-school program.
+The five schools are Holy Spirit Episcopal, St. Michael Catholic, St. Rose of Lima, St. Theresa Catholic, and Travis Elementary.

 The after school program is Monday through Friday from 3pm -6pm.
 The after school program operates in conjunction with the school’s schedule.

 The Daily Rate Plan is for students who don’t need the finale program every day.
 On the Daily Rate Plan, students are able to drop into the program whenever needed.
 The Daily Rate Plan is $30/day and families are billed at the end of the month for the days used.
 The Daily Rate Plan covers the entire school year and there’s a one-time registration fee of $10 per school year.

 The Installment Plan is for students who will attend the after school program Monday-Friday.
 On the Installment Plan, it covers the semester (August-December) and (January-May) where families are auto-billed on a weekly basis of $100.
 Auto-billing happens every Thursday for the upcoming week.
 Families can’t pick which weeks they would like to attend on the installment plan.

 Yes, each student will receive 1 pre-package snack when they enter the after school program.
 Some examples of the snacks are goldfish crackers, animal crackers, chex mix, and pretzels.